Enhanced Diagnosis with Ultrasound Scanning

 - early changes of rheumatoid arthritis.

 Ultrasound images of the musculoskeletal system provide pictures of muscles, tendons, ligaments, joints, nerves and soft tissues throughout the body.
+It may even pick up undiagnosed fractures.
 It will enable you and your therapist to discuss the best management of your condition by providing an accurate picture of your injury or condition, that not only enhances the accuracy of a clinical diagnosis, but also monitors the recovery process.

 This is an exciting new addition to our services and exclusively offered at BWT Physio.